Last Updated on November 22, 2017 by Hanna Trafford

-There is something very special about Thanksgiving – probably because families and friends get together for a satisfying big meal, enjoyable company and in all that, tradition is being gradually built to create life long memories.
+There is something very special about Thanksgiving, families and friends get together for a satisfying big meal, enjoyable company and in all that, tradition is being gradually built to create life long memories.

 But it does take a lot to plan that satisfying big meal – whether you decide to stick to what is traditional or get adventurous in your kitchen and create a new, gourmet style feast.

-If this year is the first year you are hosting your first Thanksgiving dinner, I have put together the very basic, traditional menu, complete with easy to make recipes.
+If this year is the first year you are hosting your first Thanksgiving dinner, we have put together a basic (but delicious) traditional menu, complete with easy to make recipes.

 - Turkey Gravy